stfndamjanovic/php-random-string/README.md

 ### Prefix and Suffix

-If you want to add prefix or suffix to generated string, you can do it like this.
+If you want to add a prefix or suffix to generated string, you can do it like this.

 ```php
 use Stfn\RandomString\StringConfig;